electerious/Rosid/readme.md

 - `opts` `{Object | {}}` An object of [options](#options).
 - `callback` `{Function | null}`
 	- `err` `{Error | null}`

+### CLI

+Rosid can be used as a library or as a command line utility.
+The tool is located in the `bin`-folder and allows you to run the `serve` and `compile` functions without adding JS-files to your project.
+Only a single `rosidfile.json` is required in your current working directory.
+Execute `rosid --help` for additional information.

 ## Options